Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 You’re always busy, rarely impactful

 None of it was connected to revenue.
-He had no idea which activities generated clients vs. which ones just consumed time.
+He had no idea which activities created clients vs. which ones just consumed time.

 You know your Five Numbers (lead flow, conversion, transaction value, retention, capacity)